stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/installation.md

 ![image](./images/to_install_wait.png)

-* Once Tenant-Operator has been successfully installed, Tenant-Operator will be ready to enforce multi-tenancy in your cluster
+* Once successfully installed, Tenant-Operator will be ready to enforce multi-tenancy in your cluster

 ![image](./images/to_installed_successful.png)